Art that celebrates Ferris State University's Honors Program has been created by students to inspire students for years to come.

-Aesthetic Engineering is the focus of studio courses offered through the College of Arts, Sciences and Education’ Humanities department.
-Through a partnership with the College of Engineering Technology, Barnum has been working with Welding Engineering Technology students on projects that blend their skills with artistic creativity to solve real-world problems.
+Aesthetic Engineering is the focus of studio courses offered through the College of Arts, Sciences and Education' Humanities department.
+Through a partnership with the College of Engineering Technology, Barnum has worked with Welding Engineering Technology students on projects that blend their skills with artistic creativity to solve real-world problems.

 "Engineering students' work is linear; they struggle when a task is concept-driven," Barnum said.
 "We want them seen as people who develop ideas as well as have mechanical skills – to know how to build a bridge and to make it look good, too."

 Several other Aesthetic Engineering projects can be found on the Ferris campus and in the community, such as "The River Flows Within" along the Riverwalk behind Big Rapids Middle School.

 "Public art must have an incredible life span," Barnum said.
 "Students are working to create art that is maintenance-free and cost efficient but has a personal narrative.
 When they hand the sculptures to the Honors Program, they will outlast those buildings."